canonical/prometheus-k8s-operator/README.md

 ## Contributing

-Please see the Juju [SDK docs](https://juju.is/docs/sdk) for guidelines on developing enhancements to this charm following best practice guidelines.
+Please see the Juju [SDK docs](https://juju.is/docs/sdk) for guidelines on developing enhancements to this charm following best practice guidelines and [developer docs](CONTRIBUTING.md) for information specific to this charm.